DataCurationNetwork/data-primers/Shapefiles Primer/primer_template.md

 Data digitized from georeferenced images should cite the underlying georeferenced source.
 In addition, the software and hardware used to produce and/or work with this data should be described.
 See [Preserving Geospatial Data](http://doi.org/10.7207/twr23-01), page 5.
 If ArcGIS or other software was used, the version should be indicated.
 For examples of descriptions of lineage and tools used to create the Shapefiles, see [Shapefile Dataset Examples](#shapefile-dataset-examples).

-**What aspects of the visualization are important (e.g., scale, boundary lines, natural or artificial physical features, resolution, color)?**
+**What aspects of visualization the Shapefile data are important (e.g., scale, boundary lines, natural or artificial physical features, resolution, color)?**

 **What dates do the non-geospatial data cover (e.g., land use designations, railroad stations)?
 Is this data supposed to be historical or current?**